JerryC: Canon Rock

-Chang has signed a recording contract with Taiwanese label HIM International Music.
-Although no official announcement was made by HIM, the company began creating a website for Chang in 2007.
+After going viral, Chang signed a recording contract with Taiwanese label HIM International Music.
+Although no official announcement was made by HIM, the company created a website for Chang in 2007.
 In a letter to his listeners several months later, he publicly announced that he has indeed signed a contract and has been working with fellow musician Tank.
+He released an EP, Canon Rock, with the tracks "Canon Rock", "Dear Mozart", "Canon Rock (backing track)", and "Dear Mozart (backing track)".